TuanALSally/TuanALSally/README.md

 <h2 align="left">We are learning meets inovathion (Developer)

 Hello All, My name is Tuan Abdul Lateef Sally, From the stunning island of Sri Lanka.
-Driven by an endless appetite for knowledge in web design and programming.
-"TALS_DEV" to more than 50 subscribers.</h2>
+Driven by an endless appetite for knowledge in web design and programming.</h2>

 ###